Multi-view scaphoid fracture detection

 • Fracture score per anatomical region: scaphoid fracture score between 0 (fracture absent) and 1 (fracture present) for each of the six anatomical regions as defined by Ho and Wong (2011).
 For each fracture score it is indicated from which view the score was obtained.
 If multiple hands are depicted, then the scores are provided per hand.

-Currently, Grand Challenge does not support the use of image series of arbitrary length as input and therefore the input has been limited to two images!
-Furthermore, the presentation of the algorithm output will be improved soon.
+At the moment of writing, Grand Challenge does not support the use of image series of arbitrary length as input and therefore the input has been limited to two images!
+Furthermore, the presentation of the algorithm output may be improved in the future.

 Validation and Performance